Gramercy Park Hotel: In popular culture

+Gramercy Park Hotel is mentioned in pop culture history books and has been a filming location for numerous films.
+It was used by Martin Scorsese for rehearsals and pre-production for the 1973 film Mean Streets.
+He also used Room 1501 to film a scene for Raging Bull.
+It was also used by Cameron Crowe, who filmed scenes in its lobby for the film Almost Famous.

 Renowned Argentine rock musicians and singer-songwriters Charly García and Pedro Aznar, two of the most important artists in their country's history, jointly created the song Gramercy Park Hotel, as a track in their 1986 maxi single album Tango.

-Hotel Gramercy Park, a documentary directed by Douglas Keeve, premiered at the Tribeca Film Festival in April 2008, chronicles the hotel's history during the Weissberg era, the turmoil that plagued his family, and Schrager's renovation.

 The song Oh God by Stephen Duffy and The Lilac Time, found on their August 2003 album Keep Going, mentions the Gramercy Park Hotel.
 The song was written by Stephen Duffy as a personal response to the September 11 attacks on the World Trade Center complex in 2001, during which he was a guest at the hotel.

+Hotel Gramercy Park, a documentary directed by Douglas Keeve, premiered at the Tribeca Film Festival in April 2008.
+It chronicles the hotel's history during the Weissberg era, the turmoil that plagued his family, and Schrager's renovation.